 Let us consider a hypothetical scenario in which the SM-3 Block IIA is tested against an ICBM-representative target and passes with flying colors.
 The effects on the nuclear status quo would be quite alarming, especially for China.
 Unlike Russia, China’s arsenal is far smaller than America’s — the Bulletin of Atomic Scientists estimates that China deploys around 280 warheads.
 More than half of these are mated to short and medium-range missiles not capable of reaching the United States.
 Moreover, China’s sea-based deterrent leg, which possesses about 50 SLBMs, does not offer a robust second strike capability; its missiles do not currently have the range to reach CONUS without patrols well outside of Chinese waters (striking the East Coast would require sailing in the mid-Pacific) and its nuclear submarines are relatively noisy.
 At the moment, China’s nuclear capability against CONUS depends on around 50 active land-based ICBMs, of which around 30 are road-mobile solid-fuel DF-31As.
 These missiles are relatively survivable.
 The remainder are liquid, silo-based DF-5 missiles that have a lengthy fuelling sequence.
 About ten of these are DF-5As with one warhead and the other ten are DF-5Bs with three warheads per missile, per the Bulletin of Atomic Scientists.

 According to Donald O’Rourke of the CRS, 48 SM-3 Block IIAs will be delivered by FY23, of which a few will have been used in tests.
 Let us assume that, in an extreme crisis scenario, around 30-35 IIAs could be surged to homeland firing positions aboard Aegis BMD cruisers and destroyers.
 There would be a maximum of 44 GBIs active as well.
 This would give the United States around 70-80 interceptors capable of counter-ICBM duties.
 However, one must remember that single-interceptor kill probabilities are not stellar; current missile defense doctrine calls for expending multiple interceptors per target to achieve satisfactory performance.
 Thus, at least two interceptors would be expended per incoming warhead; nominally, around 35-40 targets could be countered.
-This assumes that warheads could be identified with 100% accuracy, which will almost certainly not be feasible by FY23 since discrimination remains a persistent challenge.

 And this problem becomes far more acute when one considers longer timeframes.
 The above hypothetical was set in FY23, a time when less than 50 deliveries of SM-3 Block IIAs will have taken place.
 George Lewis projects that, were the MDA to continue funding the SM-3 program at current levels and begin purchasing only Block IIA missiles, there would be almost 500 Block IIAs in service by 2040 (assuming no missiles are retired, which is a fair assumption given periodic upgrades and service life extension programs (SLEPs)).
 As such, the SM-3 Block IIA inventory could become quite large without any overt elevation of the program’s priority.
 Were the DoD to increase SM-3 procurement rates, it is not inconceivable that 800 or more SM-3 Block IIAs could be fielded by 2040.
 The United States’ Arleigh Burke class destroyers have more than enough vertical launch cells to facilitate such a scenario.
 This would, without a doubt, necessitate massive quantitative and qualitative improvements in China’s strategic nuclear force, especially assuming advances in discrimination, fielding of the Multi-Object Kill Vehicle (MOKV), and further upgrades to the SM-3 Block IIA in the intervening time.
 Even Russia’s 1,500-deployed-warhead strong arsenal could see its assured second-strike capabilities threatened in such a scenario.